 The vacancy rate in Prince George has declined steadily since about 2010.
 In 2004, the vacancy rate for the primary rental market was 10.4%.
-In 2020, the vacancy rate for primary rentals was 3%.
-A lower vacancy rate means higher competition for units and affects the overall price of rentals.
-Typically, a vacancy rate between 3 and 5% is considered 'healthy' for both landlords and tenants, and anything below this can place significant pressure on renting households.
+In 2020, the vacancy rate for primary rentals was 3% and in 2021 the rate had further declined to 2.2%.
+A lower vacancy rate means higher competition for units and affects the overall price of rentals.9 Typically, a vacancy rate between 3 and 5% is considered 'healthy' for both landlords and tenants, and anything below this can place significant pressure on renting households.
 As of June 21, 2021 there were 115 short-term rental units listed on AirDNA.
 This indicates that only a very small portion of rental units are short-term rentals.